 Now, I followed Lidia’s meatloaf approach pretty closely with one major exception, and that was the amount of ingredients and the amount of cooking time – I cut both of them pretty much in half.
 Here’s how my version goes.

-There’s a link to the cookbook that has her original recipe right under my slightly adapted version, so if you are cooking for a crowd (8 or more) that one is what you want.
-And then after you make it, you are going to want to go check out all her cookbooks as soon as humanly possible.
+There’s a link to the cookbook that has Lidia’s original recipe right under my slightly adapted version, so if you are cooking for a crowd (8 or more) that one is what you want.
+And then after you make it, you are going to want to go check out of Lidia’s fabulous cookbooks asap!

-Because you know that this rocking great meatloaf is only the beginning.
-And if you are cooking for a smaller group, take a look at my modified version.
+But if you are cooking for a smaller group, here comes my modified version.

 You can!
 It’s now pretty easy to find near the ground beef, and is usually a mixture of beef, pork and veal in one package.
 It does give an extra boost of flavor!

 It can be put together ahead of time, all the way up to the baking…but I would do that right before dinnertime just for optimal cheese meltage.
 And the leftovers (if there are any) are going to make the world’s best sandwich!

 Drop your question in the comments and I will answer pronto!

 It’s pretty much a rule that you need to serve up mashed potatoes with meatloaf.
 This recipe for baked mashed potatoes is our current fave.

 And if you want some green veggies on the side (always a good idea), how about this green bean and cherry tomato salad?

 And if you still have room for dessert, we vote for these easy mini apple pies!